 LEASING FROM A CURRENT SCC RESIDENT

-In order to lease from a current resident, students must go through re-leasing.
-Re-leasing is the official process of transferring financial responsibility of an SCC lease to another eligible student (a re-lessor) prior to the lease end date (July 31, 2017).
+In order to lease from a current resident, students must complete the process of re-leasing.
+Re-leasing is the official process of transferring financial responsibility of an SCC lease to another eligible student (a re-lessor) prior to the lease end date.
 Any student who studies abroad, withdraws from the University, or needs to leave due to financial constraints must use this process.

 Once a resident re-leases their apartment, they forfeit all rights and responsibilities to that space.
 This is a formal process completed through the Leasing Office; therefore, for a re-lease to be legal, it must be completed through the Leasing Office.
 Please see below for more information about re-leasing.

 On occasion students inquire about the difference between “Subletting” and “Re-leasing” their apartment.
 Hopefully this information will shed light on the difference between the two and why we only do Re-leasing at South Campus Commons.